 Falcon is based on the theoretical framework of Gentry, Peikert and Vaikuntanathan for lattice-based signature schemes.
 We instantiate that framework over NTRU lattices, with a trapdoor sampler called "fast Fourier sampling".
 The underlying hard problem is the short integer solution problem (SIS) over NTRU lattices, for which no efficient solving algorithm is currently known in the general case, even with the help of quantum computers.

 Falcon offers the following features:

 While resistance to quantum computers is the main drive for the design and development of Falcon, the algorithm may achieve significant adoption only if it is also reasonably efficient in our current world, where quantum computers do not really exist.
 Using the reference implementation on a common desktop computer (Intel® Core® i5-8259U at 2.3 GHz, TurboBoost disabled), Falcon achieves the following performance:

 |variant||keygen (ms)||keygen (RAM)||sign/s||verify/s||pub size||sig size|

 To give a point of comparison, Falcon-512 is roughly equivalent, in classical security terms, to RSA-2048, whose signatures and public keys use 256 bytes each.
-On the specific laptop on which these measures were taken, OpenSSL's thoroughly optimized assembly implementation achieves about 1500 signatures per second; thus, Falcon's reference implementation is five times faster, and it scales better to larger sizes (for long-term security).
+On the specific system on which these measures were taken, OpenSSL's thoroughly optimized assembly implementation achieves about 1140 signatures per second; thus, Falcon's reference implementation, which is portable and uses no inline assembly on x86 CPUs, is already more than five times faster, and it scales better to larger sizes (for long-term security).